yarri/ImageScaler/README.md

 #### Grayscale filter

 Grayscale filter converts the currently processed image to grayscale.
-It is a after scale filter.
+It is an after scale filter.

     $scaler = new Pupiq\ImageScaler("/path/to/image.jpg");
     $scaler->appendAfterScaleFilter(new Pupiq\GrayscaleFilter());